 - Apply knowledge of the physical, emotional, intellectual, and social development theories of the learner in a school setting.

 - Apply knowledge of the exceptionalities, learning environments, and laws as they relate to secondary education programs.

-- Develop lesson plans implementing educational software for grades 7 – 12.
+- Develop lesson plans implementing educational software for grades 5-9 and 7–12.

 Pre-Secondary Education program graduates who complete a bachelor degree with teacher certification may teach in middle schools or high schools.

 This degree requires course work that can be transferred to most four-year teacher preparation programs without loss of credit.
 The elective component of this program allows students to select courses that apply toward the bachelor's degree at their intended transfer institution.
 Students are encouraged to consult the university guide sheets in the University Transfer, Advising, and Career Counseling Center located in Learning Resources Center.